-Slope Category Landform Condition Base Lot Area Per Dwelling Unit Potential Density Under 25% Major/Minor washes protected peaks/ridges 5 acres Subject to Council Approval 2535% Exposed bedrock shallow bedrock 20 acres Subject to Council Approval Over 35% Boulders, unstable slopes 40 acres Subject to Council Approval
+Slope Category Landform Condition Base Lot Area Per Dwelling Unit Potential Density Under 25% Major/Minor washes Protected peaks/ridges 5 Acres Subject to Council Approval 25-35% 25-35% Exposed bedrock shallow bedrock Subject to Council Approval Over 35% Boulders, unstable slopes 40 Acres Subject to Council Approval

-- 2. Determine the amount of land in acres impacted by each environmental condition. - 3.
+- Determine the amount of land in acres impacted by each environmental condition. - 3.
 Multiply the total acreage impacted by each environmental condition by the intensity permitted by section 6.1050A. through C. for that condition. - 4.
 On parcels of twenty (20) or more gross acres, the permitted intensity for small areas of twenty thousand (20,000) square feet or less which have environmental conditions different than those of the surrounding area, shall be determined by the intensity permitted on the surrounding area.
 If a small area abuts both a lower and a higher intensity area, the small area shall be divided equally between the two (2) intensities.

 (Ord.
 No. 2305, § 1, 2-19-91; Ord.
 No. 3225, § 1, 5-4-99; Ord.
-No. 3395, § 1, 12-11-01; Ord.
-No. 3501, § 1, 4-1-03)
+No. 3395, § 1, 12-11-01)

 Sec.
 6.1060.
-OPEN SPACE REQUIREMENTS.
+Open Space Requirements.

-A. NAOS requirements.

-1. In order to preserve sensitive environmental conditions, retain and protect meaningful desert open space, maintain visual amenities, and mitigate hazards and promote the health, safety and welfare of the public, a percentage of the acreage containing specified conditions shall be set aside as natural area open space (NAOS).
+- A. NAOS requirements. - 1.
+In order to preserve sensitive environmental conditions, retain and protect meaningful desert open space, maintain visual amenities, and mitigate hazards, a percentage of the acreage containing specified conditions shall be set aside as natural area open space (NAOS).
 The minimum percentage of NAOS based on slope and landform category is provided in Table A.